stevencox/roger/README.md

 Roger is an automated graph data curation pipeline.

-It transforms Knowledge Graph eXchange (KGX) files into a graph database:
+It transforms Knowledge Graph eXchange (KGX) files into a graph database in phases:

-Phases include:
 * **get**: Fetch KGX files from a repository.
 * **merge**: Merge duplicate nodes accross multiple KGX files.
 * **schema**: Infer the schema properties of nodes and edges.
-* **bulk format**: Format for bulk load to Redisgraph.
+* **bulk create**: Format for bulk load to Redisgraph.
 * **bulk load**: Load into Redisgraph
 * **validate**: Execute test queries to validate the bulk load.

 ## Installation

-Python 3.6+
+Requires Python 3.7+, Docker, and Make.

 ```
 $ pip install requirements.txt
 $ bin/roger all
 ```

 Roger can also be run via a Makefile:
 ```
 cd bin